abjelosevic88/ycode-assignment/README.md

 API routes end to end tests can be found inside: `backend/tests/Feature/WebsitesApiTest.php`.

+Full API documentation can be found on the `/docs/index.html` URL path.

 Before the application can be run `.env` file must be created based on the `.env.example` file provided in the `backend/` root directory.

 ## Fronted - Vue.js application